 The 1974 (July 4) satellite image (below) processed by the Canada Centre for Remote Sensing gives a good perspective of the Playgreen Lake situation during the construction of the 8-mile channel -top yellow arrow- and the 2-mile Channel -bottom yellow arrow.
 The white arrow point to the eroding area described above.
 The flow of suspended sediments is clearly visible in this colour combination of Landsat bands 5,6 and 7.
 Natural erosion processes are certainly significant in this area of predominantly lacustrine clays and silts

-In one of my early papers (Thie et al., 1974) I found a 1973 satellite image and interpretation with provide an interesting background for this study.
+In one of my early papers (Thie et al., 1974) I analyzed a 1973 satellite image and interpretation with provide an interesting background for this study.
 This image below was taken on 20 September 1973 -(CCRS number 1424-17082).
 The delineation on this image is based on shoreline configuration, water distribution and water reflectance.
 The continuous lines identify major physiographic regions.
 Broken line delineate different water spectral reflectance signatures that appear to have relations with physiographic sub-units.
-While most of the reddish water colours are related to suspended sediment levels, few of these near E are shallow waters.
+While most of the reddish water colours are related to suspended sediment levels, few of these near 'e' are shallow waters.